-FIFTH SUNDAY AFTER TRINITY
+NINTH SUNDAY AFTER TRINITY

-to the glory of your name;
+to be the life and light of your Church:

 who is alive and reigns with you,